jollygoodjacob/OpenRES/README.md

 ### Overview of Extracted Features

-The following nine features will be extracted across the Eerste River catchment using OpenRES tools:
+The following table summarizes the nine geomorphic and environmental features that will be automatically derived across the Eerste River catchment using the OpenRES tool suite.
+Each transect, generated perpendicular to the stream network, will be assigned a unique identifier `t_ID`, and the attributes listed below will be extracted or calculated at the transect or segment level.
+Transects, segment centers, and the river network segments are all linked together by the `t_ID` field, enabling subsequent FPZ classification methods to link using joins and relates to the stream network, river segment centers, or transects as desired for visualization purposes.

 | Step | Feature                | Attribute Code |
 |------|------------------------|----------------|